 Your Alumni Support Team

-Maria Monarrez, Director of Strategic Partnerships & Programming, Maria Monarrez supports Jumpstart’s workforce development, family engagement, and alumni engagement.
+Maria Monarrez, Sr. Director of Alumni Relations and Development, Maria Monarrez supports Jumpstart’s workforce development, family engagement, and alumni engagement.
 She was first involved in Jumpstart as a Team Leader, then became Jumpstart’s UCLA Site Manager.
 There, she prepared and engaged hundreds of undergraduate university students to work with preschool children from culturally disenfranchised neighborhoods.
 She also has past experience teaching in an early education center.
 Maria is known for bringing passion, creativity, and a drive for continuous learning and improvement to her work.
 Maria’s research focuses on Latino family involvement in the preschool classroom and cultural inclusion.
 She analyzes not only the importance of family engagement but also the importance of cultural inclusion within the preschool classroom which ultimately impacts and improves the experience for children in the school system.
 Maria received a master’s degree in Human Development from Pacific Oaks College and a BS from California State University – Dominguez Hills.

 Kevin Nieves, Operations Associate of Strategic Partnerships & Programming, Kevin Nieves supports Jumpstart’s workforce development, family engagement, and alumni engagement.
 He was previously the Manager of Public Programs at the Children’s Museum of Manhattan where he lead the curation and design of the Education team’s Public Programs as well as co-curate and design multiple exhibits.
 Kevin is known for bringing fun, laughter and creativity, to his work.